 Analyze your results

 Let’s sum up.
-You can promote an event on Facebook in several ways: spread the information among your friends, run targeted advertising, make agreements with opinion leaders.
+You can promote an event on Facebook in several ways: spread the information among your friends, run targeted advertising, or make agreements with opinion leaders.
 But the most effective way is to combine all these techniques – so you get more coverage and more participants for your event.

-We wish you to run successful webinars!
+We wish you a successful event!